denisbosire/jsonapi-installer/README.md

 Use this to setup the jsonapi demo plugin for inpsyde via composer (*access to the private repo required*)

 ## 1. Download composer.json
-Navigate to your WP root directory, open terminal & run; `wget https://raw.githubusercontent.com/denisbosire/jsonapi-installer/main/composer.json`
+Navigate to your WP root directory, open terminal & run.
+`wget https://raw.githubusercontent.com/denisbosire/jsonapi-installer/main/composer.json`

 ## 2. Then run: